 Avoid Home Break-Ins Using Hard-Wired or Wireless, Dome or Bullet Cameras

-© 2012 by Sarah Harris; All rights reserved; content may not be copied, rewritten, or republished without written permission.
+© 2012 by Kelly Smith; All rights reserved; content may not be copied, rewritten, or republished without written permission.

 Many towns are still small enough that you can walk up to the average home and go right through the front door because it isnt locked.